 This certified translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

-All Language Alliance, Inc. provide certified translation services from Chinese, Swedish, German, French, Portuguese, Korean to English.
+All Language Alliance, Inc. provide certified translation services from Simplified Chinese, Swedish, German, Traditional Chinese, French, Portuguese, Korean to English.
 Contract us to retain court-certified interpreters for live in-person deposition and remote deposition interpreters for virtual depositions in trade secret litigation.